jase-k/nlapi-guide-openapi/docs/stage.2.nlapi-setup.md

         NLAPI_APPLICATION_ID=19
         NLAPI_API_KEY=your-key
 ```
 If you have these environment variables set and run the script again it will skip the application and api key creation and only update the schema.

+If you have these environment variables set and run the script again it will skip the application and api key creation and only update the schema.